 Here are some examples of sentences with salir's most common meaning:

 - Los Cubs salieron de Los Ángeles con una victoria.
 The Cubs left Los Angeles with a victory.

 - ¿Cuándo saliste por primera vez de tu casa con tu bebé?
 When did you leave home for the first time with your baby?

-- Mi avión sale a las nueve con destino a Madrid.
-My plane leaves at 9 for Madrid.
+- Mi avión sale a las nueve con destino a Tijuana.
+My plane leaves at 9 for Tijuana.

 - Voy a salir a comprar leche.
 I'm going out to buy milk.